linalinn/kicad-render/README.md

 ## Animation original code
 The [code](https://gist.github.com/arturo182/57ab066e6a4a36ee22979063e4d5cce1) for the Animation is from [arturo182](https://github.com/arturo182)
 [Mastdon post with Gif and link to gist](https://mastodon.social/@arturo182/112062074668232493)

+## Development
+In this repo, you find an `.devcontainer` folder.
+This is for making Development and testing easier by not having to install kicad-nightly on your system.
+Dev containers are supported by Visual Studio Code, JetBrains, and Github.
+Alternatively, you can run the following docker command in the repository root `docker run -v "$(pwd)":/pwd --workdir=/pwd --rm -it ghcr.io/linalinn/kicad:nightly-2024-04-09-13-16 bash` and run kicad nightly from inside this container.